besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 The model we design uses sequences of thermal anomaly coordinates collected by satellite [1] and processed by me to obtain the appearance of a pixel image.
 Also, features that contribute to fire propagation are associated to each pixel and are taken into account by the model.
 The meteorological features come from a government site of Alberta [2].

 The fire sequences we are studying occurred specifically in the Alberta region of Canada.
 They are large fires.
 Four fire sequences, including the famous Fort McMurray fire in May 2016 and the Richardson fire in June 2011, will be used to train and test the model.
+The Fort McMurray fire has caused the displacement of 80,000 people and required the mobilization of 3000 firefighters.
 I gave the names "Richardson phase 2" and "Central Alberta" to two fire sequences, these names are purely fictional.

 ![PIC1](/md_images/pic1.PNG)